University of Pittsburgh Internship Prep Program

 The Internship Prep Program (IPP) is a combination of workshops and individual appointments designed to offer individualized support of each student’s internship or experiential learning search.
 Students who complete the Internship Prep Program and related requirements are guaranteed resources and personalized support while pursing internships or other experiential learning opportunities during their undergraduate career.

 Advance registration is not required and workshops generally last 45-50 minutes.

 Follow-up Etiquette and more

 Track your Internship Prep Program via Handshake!

-In order to be eligible for the Internship Guarantee, you must track your progress in the Internship Prep Program checklist in Handshake.
-All appointments, workshops, networking and applications can be tracked in one place so that you can mark your progress, and learn what more you can do to enhance your search.
+You must track your progress in the Internship Prep Program checklist in Handshake.
+All appointments, workshops, networking and applications can be tracked in one place so that you can mark your progress.
+This is also a place where you have 24-hour access to resources and ideas for ways to enhance your search.

 When should I start the Internship Prep Program?

 Now.
 It is never too early for a student to begin the program, but it could be too late.
-First year students can benefit greatly by getting started early, giving them more time to take advantage of the services offered through CDPA.
+First year students can benefit greatly by getting started early, giving them more time to take advantage of the services offered through the Career Center.

 How long does it take to complete the Internship Prep Program?

 The time frame varies greatly from student to student and is dependent on their schedules and availability for appointments and workshops.
 On average, a student takes at least a full semester to complete all of the the program requirements.
 The more time you give yourself to apply and plan, the more opportunities will be available to you.